isomerpages/moe-yishunsec/_parents/PDLP.md

 During school operating hours, students should contact the School-based Helpline for SLS queries including all SLS access matters such as password reset and unlocking of accounts, as well as queries about lesson assignments.

 * School-based Helpline: **6876 7129**
-* Closed on Saturdays, Sundays & Public Holidays
+* Closed on Saturdays, Sundays &amp; Public Holidays

 For other matters, students can email the SLS Helpdesk at helpdesk@sls.ufinity.com.
 When emailing the SLS Helpdesk, include your full name, name of the school and form class.